The General Benefits of a Bullet Journal

-It all cascades into a 20/20 view of progress within the contexts of goals, milestones, plans, and genuine level of productivity.
+It all cascades into a 20/20 view of progress within the contexts of goals, milestones, plans, and genuine productivity.

 I learned the physical act of writing cements important data in my head.
 Both concentration and clarity blossom as thoughts move from head to pen.
 Undisturbed by digital distractions, focus escalates.

 But those esoteric statements cry out for concrete examples.
-Hence, this list of unanticipated benefits, glowing in the wake of embracing a Bullet Journal lifestyle.
+Hence, this list of unanticipated benefits, glowing and growing in the wake of embracing a Bullet Journal lifestyle.

 Specific Unanticipated Benefits Flowing from my Bullet Journal Adoption

 ✧︎︎︎1✧︎︎︎ Discovering my digital lunacy smacked me, hard; I cured it.